NeoSchema Reference Guide

 1) will be given the Class name as a label, unless labels are specified

-2) will optionally be assigned an "item_id" unique value
+2) will optionally be assigned an "uri" unique value

 that is either automatically assigned or passed.